JTOne123/web4-agent-protocol/docs/Architecture_Overview.md

 The ecosystem revolves around three key roles:

 - **User:** The end-user who directs their `mcp-client` to perform actions.
 This client could be an LLM chatbot app (e.g., ChatGPT, Google Gemini), a search engine acting as an AI agent, or a dedicated application like the Claude desktop app.
-- **Publisher:** The website or service owner who deploys an `any-rest-api-mcp` server to expose their functionality.
+- **Publisher:** The website or service owner who deploys an `openapi-mcp-server` server to expose their functionality.
 - **Advertiser:** The entity that funds the user's free access to content in exchange for their verified attention.